shimdaniel/shimdaniel.github.io/blog/pages/index.md

  - *Templates* or specifically, "includes" that make it easy to create an alert, documentation link, or other content.
  - *Continuous Integration* recipes to preview the site

-For features, getting started with development, see the {% include doc.html name="Getting Started" path="getting-started" %} page.
-Would you like to request a feature or contribute?
 [Open an issue]({{ site.repo }}/issues)